-The Supreme Court has held that the Commonwealth may not prove the charges against the defendant solely through the use of hearsay, but a recent Superior Court opinion has called that holding into question.
-Although the Superior Court cannot overrule the Supreme Court, the Supreme Court has not yet addressed the recent Superior Court case.
-Litigation is currently ongoing in the Supreme Court to resolve that issue.
+The Supreme Court has held that the Commonwealth may not prove the charges against the defendant solely through the use of hearsay, but a recent Superior Court opinion in Commonwealth v.
+Ricker called that holding into question.
+Although the Superior Court cannot overrule the Supreme Court, the Supreme Court refused to either affirm or overturn the Superior Court's holding in that case.
+Additional litigation is still ongoing in the Supreme Court in the hopes of resoling the issue.
 Therefore, the amount of hearsay that the preliminary hearing judge will permit the Commonwealth to introduce really depends on the judge.
 In some counties, many of the magistrates will let the Commonwealth proceed entirely or almost entirely on hearsay by allowing the assigned detective to testify to what the other witnesses told him.
 In Philadelphia, the judges typically require the prosecution to introduce live witness testimony from the actual eyewitnesses to the alleged crime.

 However, even in Philadelphia, the rules permit the prosecution to introduce ownership and non-permission testimony through the use of an "ONP Form" or through testimony from one of the investigating officers.
 For example, if the defendant is pulled over in a stolen car, the Commonwealth may proceed at the ensuing Receiving Stolen Property preliminary hearing by calling only the arresting officers to testify.
 The Commonwealth is not required to produce the owner of the car to testify that that person owned the car and did not give the defendant permission to drive it.
 This is a relatively limited exception to the rule against hearsay which is unique to the preliminary hearing, and at trial, the Commonwealth must still call the owner of the car to testify that the car was stolen.